Outburn-IL/fume-deployments/helm/fume/README.md

 2) Create or locate the PVC (if not using existingClaim).
 The chart will create `<release>-fhir-cache` when enabled.

 3) Load packages into the PVC.
-The backend mounts the cache at `/.fhir`, with the package directory at `/.fhir/packages`.
+The backend mounts the cache at `/usr/fume/fhir-packages`.

 You can copy data into the PVC in several ways: